rimuy/Aiha/README.md

 About
 ----

-Aiha is a multi-purpose local bot that I created for a **Brazilian** anime server that I manage.
+Aiha is a private multi-purpose bot that I created for a **Brazilian** server that I manage.
-It has all the features for a core discord bot, and a lot more!
+It has all the core features a good discord bot has, and a lot more!

 <br>

 Features
 --------

+- [x] Flags for commands
 - [x] Utility
 - [x] Fun
 - [x] Moderation
 - [x] Leveling system
 - [x] GIFs & Images API
 - [x] MyAnimeList Integration
+- [x] Starboard
 - [ ] Quiz Minigame
+- [ ] Osu!
+API
+- [ ] Minecraft recipes
 - [ ] Minecraft Client & Commands

 Contributing